Boating on KOOTENAY LAKE

 WEST ARM

 There is often considerable current at the entrance to the West Arm.
-It is 33 lake kms to Nelson.
+It is 33 lake km from Nelson.
 This makes for a nice but very long day trip where one has all kinds of opportunities to get a view of the highest-priced real estate in the WK.
 Highway 3A follows the entire north side of this portion of the lake.
 The south shore has the ferry-accessible communities of Proctor and Harrop.
 In Nelson, the best take-out point is Lakeside Park right after the big orange bridge.

 Kootenay River.
 Immediately after Nelson the West Arm turns into a river and goes through Grohman Narrows with some turbulent water.
 Just after Highway 3A crosses the river is Taghum Beach on the south shore with a good launch and take-out point and ample free parking.
 It is a nice kayak down to the first dam, about 9 km from Taghum Beach.
 There are four more dams and then the only other reasonable place to kayak is the 17 km stretch between South Slocan and the Brilliant Dam just before Castlegar.
 The only put-in is just downstream from the Glade Ferry.
 Mostly lake, there are a few places with appreciable current, especially in the upper end.
 The beauty of hydroelectric power is that it is simple to ramp up power production for peak periods when the current will be greatest.